polidore/ss-angular/README.md

 ## Client

-This library does expose a raw ss API called @linkModel@ and @unlinkModel@.
+This library does expose a raw ss API called `linkModel` and `unlinkModel`.
 You just pass it the model name and parameters and it passes you back an object every N seconds.
 From the ss-angular client library:

 ```javascript
 ss.linkModel(name, params, function(modelObj) {